mpajuka/spot-seuranta/README.md

 the SwiftUI.
 The main language in the app at the moment is only Finnish.

 ## :question: How to use
+As the app is not released in the Apple App Store, the only way to use this app is if you have an Apple computer.
+With that in order you can locally then build that app in your computer, or if you have an iPhone, test that in there as well.

-In order to use the app you must submit a ticket to ENTSO-E to receive your own security token (API key).
+In order to use the app you must first submit a ticket to ENTSO-E to receive your own security token (API key).
 After obtaining the key, the program can be used after placing the key in an `entso.plist` file in the project directory.

 The file's contents should be as follows, replacing the string value with your own security token:
 ```xml